qishuyi/Compiler/README.markdown

-# MyCompiler by Shuyi Qi
+# OcamlCompiler by Shuyi Qi
 Building a compiler with Ocaml
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.